-The USC "Krasnoye Sormovo" plant has sent the second vessel of project KSP01, the crab processing vessel "Kildin", to St. Petersburg.
+The USC "Krasnoye Sormovo" plant has sent the second vessel of the KSP01 project, the crab processing vessel "Kildin", to St. Petersburg.
 The vessel will be completed and undergo mooring and sea trials at the northern shipyard.

-A detachable floating dock structure, specially developed by the Nevsky Design Bureau of USC for the KSP01 series of fishing vessels, was used for transportation.
+A detachable floating dock structure was used for transportation, specially designed by the Nevsky Design Bureau of USC for the KSP01 series of fishing vessels.

 Read more materials on the topic: